Skip to main content

 In the shadow of towering mountains, I couldn’t help but draw the connections between the fear encountered on the sharp end of a climbing rope and the inner fear of artistic vulnerability I was exploring.
 For me, both these challenges were placed on hold while I faced new challenges in the space of Truth and Reconciliation.

-The Leighton Artists Studios and Banff Centre allowed me to find a space — a space to resist the passage of time and to dedicate focused time honoring the creative process.
+The Leighton Artist Studios and Banff Centre allowed me to find a space — a space to resist the passage of time and to dedicate focused time honoring the creative process.
 I found something here.
 I hope you do as well.